draeger-lab/pymCADRE/README.md

 ### Overview

-The **pymCADRE**  constructs context-specific models by leveraging gene  expression
+The **pymCADRE** tool is an advanced re-implementation of the metabolic Context-specificity Assessed by Deterministic Reaction Evaluation ([mCADRE](https://github.com/jaeddy/mcadre)) algorithm in Python.
+It constructs tissue-specific metabolic models by leveraging gene expression data and literature-based evidence, along with network topology information.

-data and literature-based evidence, along with network topology information.
-The reactions withing the global generic model are being ranked and the ones with the lowest supporting evidence for the tissue of interest are given the highest priority for removal:
+The reactions within the generic global model are being ranked, and the ones with the lowest supporting evidence for the tissue of interest are given the highest priority for removal:
 ```
-GM, C, NC, P, Z, model_C =
-        rank_reactions(model, G, U, confidence_scores, [], method=1)
+GM, C, NC, P, Z, model_C = rank_reactions(model, G, U, confidence_scores, C_H_genes, method)
 ```
-If the generic functionality test is passed, the model undergoes pruning, which results to a context-specific reconstruction:
+If the generic functionality test is passed, the model undergoes pruning, which results in a context-specific reconstruction:
 ```
-PM, cRes =
-    prune_model(GM, P, C, Z, eta, precursorMets, salvage_check=1, method=1)
+PM, cRes = prune_model(GM, P, C, Z, eta, precursorMets, salvage_check, C_H_genes, method)
 ```

 ### Prerequisites